GuavaCZ/laravel-populator/README.md

     'tags' => ['technology', 'design', 'off-topic']
 ];
 ```
+This will attach the post with the specified tags.

 ### Polymorphic One to Many
 Now imagine we had a `Comment` model which has a polymorphic relation to the `Post` model.